coq/coq/doc/sphinx/addendum/type-classes.rst

 Superclasses
 ~~~~~~~~~~~~

-One can also parameterize classes by other classes, generating a
+One can also parameterize typeclasses by other typeclasses, generating a
-hierarchy of classes and superclasses.
+hierarchy of typeclasses and superclasses.
 In the same way, we give the
 superclasses as a binding context:

 .. coqtop:: all